 - Super good!
 I give them 100% and more if I could.
 All the staff is very excellent. - o If there was any standard higher than Excellent, I would choose that one.
 They were extremely helpful.
-Excellent service overall.
+Excellent service overall. - They were excellent.

-- Super good!
-I give them 100% and more if I could.
-All the staff is very excellent. - I would say they were excellent.
 The patience they had, in particular with me, because I asked a lot of questions.
 I would say, excuse me for asking so many questions, but I want to learn, right?
 When you ask more questions, you learn more, right?
-So, for me, they were excellent.
+For me they were excellent.